-Technically, no paint will kill rust because rust will develop as long as the metal is exposed to moisture and air.
-However, some types of paint prevent rust from growing and spreading on metal.
+Technically, no paint will remove rust because it will develop as long as the surface is exposed to moisture and air.
+However, some types prevent it from growing and spreading.

 These paints are formulated to be thick, moisture-resistant, and heat-resistant.
-Using such paints over metal will prevent rust from affecting the metal surface, so rust won’t be able to grow or spread.
+They prevent moisture from affecting the metal surface, so rust won’t be able to grow or spread.
 Rust-oleum is a great choice.

 Can Rust Bleed-Through Paint?

 You must scrape the rust to prevent it from bleeding through the finish.
 You also must clean the surface with vinegar, and apply 1-2 coats of stain-blocking primer.